7 Best Camping Generators For Whisper Quiet Power

 That’s why they can manage the engine throttle and provide the power needed at any given time.

-You can also run a solar generator can in parallel to provide more power on the same circuit.
+You can also run a solar generator in parallel to provide more power on the same circuit.

 This advantage is thanks to advanced power management circuitry.